 Bankruptcy is a court order that you can apply for if you're in overwhelming debt.
-If you go bankrupt the court will take charge of your assets and use them to take care of your creditors and your debt.
+If you are declaring bankruptcy the court will take charge of your assets and use them to take care of your creditors and your debt.

-Bankruptcy brings penalties and long-term damage to your credit rating, so it is usually a last resort.
-In some cases, those you owe money to may apply to make you bankrupt.
+Declaring bankruptcy brings penalties and long-term damage to your credit rating, so it is seen as a last resort.
+In some cases, those you owe money to may apply to make you declare bankruptcy.

-This guide will answer many of your bankruptcy questions and help you to understand whether it’s an appropriate option for you.
+This guide will answer many of your bankruptcy questions and help you to understand whether declaring bankruptcy an appropriate option for you.

 Declaring bankruptcy is a big decision, and it has some disadvantages:

-- You will have to pay up to £510 to go bankrupt, not including solicitors' fees.
+You may have to pay over £700 to go bankrupt, not including solicitors' fees.